Carla-de-Beer/cities-api/README.md

 # Cities API
 [![CircleCI](https://circleci.com/gh/Carla-de-Beer/cities-api.svg?style=svg)](https://circleci.com/gh/Carla-de-Beer/cities-api)

-This is a Spring Boot API project operating on city-related data contained within a MySQL database.
+This is a Spring Boot API project operating on city-related data.
+The project allows for connection to either an H2 database (default), or a MySQL database.
+To change these, comment/uncomment the relevant application properties yml files.

 The city data is manipulated by means of standard CRUD calls, together with custom queries.

 The project is written in Java 11 and uses Maven as build tool.
 Swagger2 is used to generate the API documentation.
-Unit tests are written with JUnit 5 and Mockito.
-Integration tests are written in JUnit 5 as well as with the Postman platform.
+Unit and integration tests are written with JUnit 5 and Mockito.
+Functional tests are provided by means of the Postman platform.

 Continuous integration is achieved through [CircleCi 2.0](https://circleci.com/docs/2.0/).
 The CircleCi `config.yml` file is configured to run the integration tests with mock MySQL data in the `sql-data/dummy.sql` file.

 ## Requirements

 * Java 11
-* Spring Boot 2.0.0
+* Spring Boot 2.2.1
+* Maven 3.6.1
+* H2/MySQL 8.0.18
-* MySQL 8.0.17
+* JUnit 5

 ## Getting started

-* Create a MySQL database, activate its server, and populate it with data via the following SQL query:

-    ```
-    DROP TABLE IF EXISTS cities;

-    CREATE TABLE cities (
-    `id` BINARY(16) NOT NULL primary key,
-    `name` VARCHAR(255),
-    `country_code` VARCHAR(2),
-    `population` INT,
-    `latitude` DOUBLE,
-    `longitude` DOUBLE) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-    INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'Bratislava', 'SK', 432508, 48.148598, 17.107748);
-    INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'Budapest', 'HU', 1763913, 47.497913, 19.040236);
-    INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'Prague', 'CZ', 1298804, 50.075539, 14.437800);
-    INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'Warsaw', 'PL', 1775933, 52.229675, 21.012230);
-    INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'Los Angeles', 'US', 4057841, 34.052235, -118.243683);
-    INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'New York', 'US', 8601186, 40.712776, -74.005974);
-    INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'Edinburgh', 'GB', 530741, 55.953251, -3.188267);
-    INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'Berlin', 'DE', 3556792, 52.520008, 13.404954);
-    ```

-## Getting started

-* Download or clone the project.
+* Fork or clone the project.
+* To generate the MySQL database, tables and users, follow the SQL queries inside the file `src/main/scripts/configure-mysql.sql`.
+For the H2 database, initial data is read in via the `Bootstrap` class.
 * Add a database username and password to the `src/main/resources/application.properties` file.
-* Build the project with the command `mvn clean install` and start the project server by running the command `mvn spring-boot:run`.
+* Start the project server by running the command `mvn spring-boot:run`.
-* The API can be called with any of the following cURL CRUD-based requests:
+* The API can be called with any of the following cURL CRUD-based requests (in either JSON or XML formats):

-  * GET/READ:
+  * GET/READ

     * ```curl -i http://localhost:8080/api/v1/cities/```
+    * ```curl -X GET --header 'Accept: application/xml' 'http://localhost:8080/api/v1/cities/'```
     * ```curl -i http://localhost:8080/api/v1/cities/<id>```
+    * ```curl -X GET --header 'Accept: application/xml' 'http://localhost:8080/api/v1/cities/<id>'```
     * ```curl -i http://localhost:8080/api/v1/cities/name/<cityName>```
+    * ```curl -X GET --header 'Accept: application/xml' 'http://localhost:8080/api/v1/cities/name/<cityName>'```
     * ```curl -i http://localhost:8080/api/v1/cities/country/<countryCode>```
+    * ```curl -X GET --header 'Accept: application/xml' 'http://localhost:8080/api/v1/cities/country/<countryCode>'```
     * ```curl -i http://localhost:8080/api/v1/cities/population/<size>```
+    * ```curl -X GET --header 'Accept: application/xml' 'http://localhost:8080/api/v1/cities/population/<size>'```

   * CREATE/ADD: